linagora/obm-deploy-doc/README.md

 --------------

 OBM-Deploy automatically updates and sometimes overwrites your configuration files.
-It's behavior is subject to change.
+Its behavior is subject to change.
 Use it with caution, especially in production.
 We discourage you to use it to update an already installed OBM infrastructure.
 OBM-Deploy isn't included yet in Linagora's commercial support offers.